miking-lang/miking/README.md

 ## Acceleration

-By using the `--accelerate` flag with `mi compile`, parts of the program can be compiled in an accelerated mode.
-The main part of the program will be compiled to the default backend (currently OCaml), while expressions that have been wrapped in an `accelerate` term will be compiled to an accelerated format.
+When the `--accelerate` flag is set when using `mi compile`, parts of the program can be compiled in an accelerated mode.
+The main part of the program will be compiled to the default backend (currently OCaml), while expressions that have been wrapped in an `accelerate` term will be compiled to an accelerated backend.
 Additional compiler flags can be used to control which accelerated mode should be used.
-Acceleration requires `futhark` to be installed ([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).
+Acceleration requires `futhark` to be installed
+([installation instructions](https://futhark.readthedocs.io/en/stable/installation.html)).

 ### Accelerated modes

-The default acceleration mode translates the accelerated parts of the code to CUDA GPU code.
+The default acceleration mode translates the accelerated parts of the code to CUDA GPU code via Futhark.
 This mode requires an NVidia GPU and an installation of CUDA at `/usr/local/cuda`.

-If the `--cpu-only` flag has been set, the accelerated parts of the code are translated to multicore CPU code.
-This mode does not require a GPU, nor does it require any additional installations apart from `futhark`.
+If the `--cpu-only` flag is set, the accelerated parts of the code are instead translated to multicore CPU code.
+This mode does not require an NVidia GPU, nor does it require any additional installations apart from `futhark`.

 ### Usage